ethanwhite/nescent-sabbatical-proposal/proposal.md

 and restructured to allow all of the different trait databases to be consistently integrated with other datasets.

-### Goal 2: Automatically build synthetic datasets to facilitate interdisciplinary synthesis
+### Goal 2: Automatically build synthetic datasets

 One of the biggest challenges in synthetic research is combining datasets.
 I will develop tools in the Retriever to facilitate two different kinds of dataset combination.